radiantearth/community-sprints/08132018-menlo-park-ca/README.md

     * And use these implementations to flesh out core changes and extensions needed
 * Build and advance client libraries and test engines to exercise implementations

+### Agenda

+See https://github.com/radiantearth/community-sprints/raw/master/08132018-menlo-park-ca/Satellite%20Data%20Interoperability%20Workshop%20%20-%20Technical%20Program.pdf (will port over to be here, and a pull request to include it is *much* appreciated)

 ### Small Groups

 #### Static STAC Spec Advances